lakshgoel5/SpreadsheetRust/README.md

 setting environment variables for rows and columns: - to create new sheet of the specified size Windows - $env:MY_ROWS="#"; $env:MY_COLS="#"; trunk serve Linux - MY_ROWS=# MY_COLS=# trunk serve

+After using env variables, they can be reset using -
+Windows: Remove-Item Env:VAR_NAME
+Linux: unset VAR_NAME